pauliejes/SandboxDocs/docs/creating-simulations.md

 !!! note:
 	You can find the ID of any object by selecting the object and using the `Tools` > `Show ID` menu item.

-### The Tick Heartbeat

-The `tick()` method is called by the engine 20 times every second.
-It is the heartbeat of the multiplayer simulation.
-Each simulation object can define the `tick` method and this is typically where simulation logic originates.

 ### Moving Objects using Transforms